systemkern/contribution-guidelines/CONTRIBUTE.md

 of the agreed upon standard.
 Of course this is a living document and subject to change, so feel free to submit pull requests to this document as well.

-These rules only purpose is to improve code readabilty and quality and thus maintainabilty and overall project success.
+These rules only purpose is to improve code readability and quality and thus maintainability and overall project success.
 Whenever a rule is in conflict with this goal it should be challenged.

 Code Style
 ----------
-“Programs are meant to be read by humans and only incidentally for computers to execute.” : Donald Ervin Knuth The aim of this code style is to redue the mental load while reading the cod
+“Programs are meant to be read by humans and only incidentally for computers to execute.” : Donald Ervin Knuth

+Please contribute well structured, well formatted, idiomatic code.
+Make your code easy to read by using expressive variable and function names.
+Don't be too clever with your code - understandable code is much better than code that is just short.
+Where necessary add comments and documentation.

 ### Programming Languages
 Always try to keep the number of languages to a minium.
 If there is no explicit functional reason